Beautiful Union Study Guide

 Joshua Ryan Butler

-Joshua Ryan Butler is a pastor and the author of Beautiful Union, The Skeletons in God’s Closet, and The Pursuing God.
-He and his wife, Holly, along with their three children, live in Portland, Oregon.
+Joshua Ryan Butler is a pastor and the author of several acclaimed books, Beautiful Union, The Skeletons in God's Closet, and The Pursuing God.
+He and his wife, Holly, along with their three children, reside in Oregon.
 More by Joshua Ryan Butler

 Decorative Carat